Parmenidas/PyMobCal/README.md

 * v0.1 - A brand new MobCal!
 * v0.2 - bug fixes
 * v0.3 - improvement in the trajectory method.
 The original algorithm has been replaced by Velocity Verlet.
 Several optimizations to make the code faster.
+* v0.3c - This is the same code as version 0.3, but written in C. The trajectory method is 2X faster than the original fortran implementation, while the hard-sphere methods are comparable.